 We all seek peace.
 A good dying experience can offer peace to the one dying and to the family and friends offering loving support at that time.
 A hand reaches out, and our hearts open.

-I work independently and if desired I work with partners, such as Richard van Roessel, an undertaker with Maestro-Uitvaarders.
+I work independently and if desired I work with partners, such as Richard van Roessel, Maestro-Uitvaarders.